CU-DBMI/mondaydotcom-utils/README.md

 A collection of Monday.com utilities, many specific to our use.

+## Getting Started

+This uses the `poetry` which is ironically installed as,

+    pip install poetry

 ## To Install

 TODO consider PyPI for this but until so,